ohlac/Eclipse-Shader-BSPT/README.md

-# Eclipse PT - A Bliss Edit
+# Eclipse BSPT - A Ray-Tracing edit of a Bliss Edit

 This fork of Eclipse simply adds BSPT Path Traced shadows to all block lights aswell as sun/moon light.